 We ask for help and seek professional expertise in other areas such as our physical health, fitness, finances, and our career choices, so why not our mental and emotional health?
 Rather than a sign of weakness, seeing a counsellor is a sign of strength and an indication that you are motivated to make changes and to find ways to function better in your life.

 Fees are payable, by cash, cheque, credit card, or Interac direct deposit at the time of each session:

 $110 per hour for individual sessions

-Some extended health plans cover counselling provided by a Registered Professional Counsellor (RPC) or Registered Psychotherapist (CCPCPR).
+Some extended health plans cover counselling provided me, a Professional Counsellor registered by the Canadian Professional Counsellors Association and the Canadian College of Professional Counsellors and Psychotherapists.
 Check with your health plan provider or administrator to find out if you are eligible for coverage.

 Rescheduling and Appointment Changes